 Brazing

-Soldering is perform by melting solder using heat from soldering iron or an iron connected to a temperature controller.
+Soldering is performed by melting solder using heat from a soldering iron or an iron connected to a temperature controller.
 The temperature of this heat is beyond the melting point of the solder at around 600 degrees Fahrenheit.
-It melt the solder, and when it cools, a soldered joint is obtained.
+It melts the solder, and when it cools, a soldered joint is obtained.

 - Melting the Solder